-While tail suits and full-length gowns (or anything as formal) give performers a solemn demeanour–after all, they are presenting a grand work in an elegant setting– we would love to see a little bit of variety, whether it be a seasonal change or a period-influenced variations: baroque garbs for Bach and 1920s-inspired looks for Berg, Stravinsky and Schoenberg.
-We do need to draw a line, though, otherwise it won’t be long before we see an orchestra perform wearing yoga pants, crop top and ripped jeans.
+While tail suits and full-length gowns (or anything as formal) give performers a solemn demeanor–after all, they are presenting a grand work in an elegant setting– we would love to see a little bit of variety, whether it be a seasonal change or a period-influenced variations: baroque garbs for Bach and 1920s-inspired looks for Berg, Stravinsky, and Schoenberg.
+We do need to draw a line, though, otherwise, it won’t be long before we see an orchestra perform wearing yoga pants, crop top and ripped jeans.

 Thankfully, artists are engaging more and more with the audience

 And we have to–partially, at least–thank social media for that.
 Musicians such as Itzhak Perlman, for instance, have a very active Facebook community.

 Maybe it would not be a bad idea to allow drinks inside a concert hall.